Find Affordable College Courses

 Tucson, AZ

-University of Arizona came in at #8 in this year’s edition of the Best Journalism Schools in the Southwest Region ranking.
-Located in the large city of Tucson, University of Arizona is a public college with a fairly large student population.
+With a ranking of #8, University of Arizona did quite well on this year’s best schools for journalism students.
+Located in the large city of Tucson, University of Arizona is a public school with a fairly large student population.

 After completing their degree, journalism graduates from University of Arizona carry an average student debtload of $22,400.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $542.